Home / Career Guides / Drone Pilot

 What education do I need to fly a drone?

-The only requirements to take your drone pilot license test are that you are at least 16 years of age, have a strong understanding of English, and possess a government-issued picture ID.
+The only requirements to take your drone pilot license test are that you are at least 16 years old, have a strong understanding of English, and possess a government-issued picture ID.
 No formal education is required to become licensed.

 Do I have to buy my own drone to be a drone pilot?

 Some drone pilots work for the US government or military and operate drones owned by the government.
-There are a few private corporations that hire drone pilots to operate their equipment as well.
-The rest of the freelance and contracted drone pilot jobs typically require you to provide your own equipment and carry an insurance policy.
+A few private corporations hire them to operate their equipment as well.
+The rest of the freelance and contracted jobs typically require you to provide your own equipment and carry an insurance policy.

 Is there a flying test required to be a drone pilot?